strapi/strapi/docs/docs/testing/e2e/data-transfer.md

 ### Importing in test scenarios

-There's an abstraction for importing the data programtically during tests named `resetDatabaseAndImportDataFromPath` found in `e2e/scripts/dts-import.js`.
+There's an abstraction for importing the data programmatically during tests named `resetDatabaseAndImportDataFromPath` found in `e2e/scripts/dts-import.js`.
 Typically, you'll want to run this **before** each test:

 ```ts {2,5-8}
 import { test } from '@playwright/test';